Farms in Central America influenced weather in Texas

 Advertisement

 The good news is the smoke was diffuse enough that it never produced any issues on the ground.
 Any sniffles you may have had were much more likely from the high grass pollen.
-The biggest impact the smoke had was slightly.
+The biggest impact the smoke had was slightly limited early morning visibility and making sunsets a vibrant, orange-red.